volcengine/verl/docs/sglang_multiturn/sandbox_fusion.rst

 =====================================================

 - In current datasets and tasks, similar work already exists (e.g., Prime), which uses local processes as runners to execute model-generated code for reward computation.
-- On this basis, Haiquan has advanced the design by integrating FaaS as the runner for reward computation.
+- On this basis, #1429 has advanced the design by integrating FaaS as the runner for reward computation.

-  Pull Request: `[feat] Sandbox: support sandbox fusion on FaaS & localhost #1429`

 Goals
 =====